alibaba/GraphScope/docs/analytical_engine/tutorial_networkx_operations.md

 nx.builtin.clustering(G)
 ```

-In `graphscope.nx,` we support some builtin algorithms for analyzing graph, see [builtin algorithm](https://graphscope.io/docs/reference/networkx/builtin.html) for details on graph algorithms supported.
+In `graphscope.nx,` we support some builtin algorithms for analyzing graph, see [builtin algorithm](https://graphscope.io/docs/reference/networkx/builtin.html) for more details on graph algorithms supported.

 ## Create graph from GraphScope Graph Object
-In addition, we can create a graph in the GraphScope way, which is created from GraphScope graph object and will be introduced in the [next tutorial](https://graphscope.io/docs/latest/analytical_engine/tutorial_networkx_algorithms.html).
+In addition, we can create a graph in the GraphScope way, which is created from GraphScope graph object.

 ```python
 # we load a GraphScope graph with load_ldbc